animeshinvinci/Bifrost/Tutorial.md

   statsd {

     # Hostname and port in which your StatsD is running.
 Remember that StatsD packets are sent using UDP and
     # setting unreachable hosts and/or not open ports wont be warned by the Kamon, your data wont go anywhere.
+If you're running Docker on Linux this will probably be 127.0.0.1, if you're running Windows or OSX, like me, it will probably be 192.168.99.100
     hostname = "192.168.99.100"
     port = 8125